 This Article reexamines economic theories of the firm from a legal perspective.
 These theories are said to have "dominated" and produced a "revolution" in legal scholarship in recent years, particularly in the field of enterprise organization.
 In this Article, I accept the insights of this scholarship, but recommend a significant expansion of its theoretical premises.
 In contrast to most economic accounts, I argue that legal theory is needed for an accurate description of the business firm.
 In particular, I contest economic theories of the firm that fail to appreciate the importance of legal relationships of agency authority, power, and hierarchy.

-Orts, Eric W.
+Eric W. Orts,

-"Shirking and Sharking: A Legal Theory of the Firm,"
+Shirking and Sharking: A Legal Theory of the Firm,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol16/iss2/2
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol16/iss2/2